emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The Peer and Authenticator are defined in Section 1.2 of {{RFC3748}}.
 The TEAP server is the "backend authentication server" defined in Section 1.2 of {{RFC3748}}.
-The "Inner Method server" is usually part of the TEAP server, and handles the iapplication data (inner methods, EAP, passwords, etc.) inside of the TLS tunnel.
+The "Inner Method server" is usually part of the TEAP server, and handles the application data (inner methods, EAP, passwords, etc.) inside of the TLS tunnel.

 The entities depicted above are logical entities and may or may not